Annual Supreme Court Watch: The 2014-2015 Docket

 SU Law faculty experts will walk you through the coming term, giving you their analysis and predictions for the big ticket cases and identifying lower profile cases that are poised to become important sleepers.

-Join us for our annual fast-paced program catching you up on developments at the United States Supreme Court and highlighting the hottest cases likely to be decided during the coming Supreme Court term.
-Seattle University's expert faculty will walk you through the coming term, giving you their analysis and predictions for the big ticket cases and identifying lower profile cases that are poised to become important sleepers.
-In addition to our usual panels discussing specific cases in particular areas of interest, this year's program will also include an introductory panel taking stock of the Roberts Court as it begins its tenth year and a concluding session speculating about the truly blockbuster cases (on issues like same-sex marriage and abortion) that may well turn this into one of the most momentous terms in the Court's history.
-Topics to be covered this year include constitutional law, criminal procedure, civil procedure, labor and employment law, intellectual property, antitrust, and business law.
-Confirmed speakers include Professors Deborah Ahrens, Robert Chang, Diane Dick, Charlotte Garden, Jack Kirkwood, Andrew Siegel, and David Skover, with more to come.
-Space is limited.
+Our annual fast-paced program catching you up on developments at the United States Supreme Court and highlighting the hottest cases likely to be decided during the coming Supreme Court term.
+Seattle University's expert faculty walk you through the coming term, giving you their analysis and predictions for the big ticket cases and identifying lower profile cases that are poised to become important sleepers.
+In addition to our usual panels discussing specific cases in particular areas of interest, this year's program will includes an introductory panel taking stock of the Roberts Court as it begins its tenth year and a concluding session speculating about the truly blockbuster cases (on issues like same-sex marriage and abortion) that may well turn this into one of the most momentous terms in the Court's history.
+Topics include constitutional law, criminal procedure, civil procedure, labor and employment law, intellectual property, antitrust, and business law.

 8:30 - 9:00 a.m.